Contractor vs Employee

 • Written contracts

-Misclassification can result in penalties, back taxes, and legal issues.
-When in doubt, consult with a tax professional.
+Misclassifying employees as contractors can result in massive penalties, unpaid back taxes, and legal issues.
+When in doubt, always seek professional tax advice.